-Ogundeji Theophilus with the pen name Afrophilus is a Nigerian who started writing since childhood, but ventured fully into professional poetry in 2016.
+Ogundeji Theophilus is also one of Whyke Voices with the pen name Afrophilus.
+He is a Nigerian who started writing since childhood, but ventured fully into professional poetry in 2016.
 Draws inspiration from anything, but most especially from love.
 Afrophilus means “Africa’s lover”.

 • JEREMY TEDDY KARN